indigo-dc/wattson/gitbook/README.md

-# Wattson, the token translation service client
+# Wattson, The WaTTS (INDIGO Token Translation Service) client
 ## Purpose

-wattson is a command line application to manage credentials at the Token Translation Service (WATTS) in an easy way.
+wattson is a command line application to manage credentials at WaTTS in an easy way.